MrKai77/Loop/CONTRIBUTING.md

 # Commit your changes with a meaningful message
 git commit -m "Your detailed commit message"
+# If you're committing, you must use the following emojis at the start:
+# 🐞 Bug fixes must include a bug emoji.
+# ✨ Added features must include a star emoji.
+# 🌐 Localization must include a globe emoji.
+# An example of this would be:
+# git commit -m "✨ Add wallpaper theming"

 # Push your changes to your fork
 git push origin develop

 # Then, go to GitHub, navigate to your fork, and you'll see a button to 'Create pull request'.
 # Click it, fill in the details, and submit your PR.
-# IF your PR needs changes you MUST push it as a draft PR
+# IF your PR needs changes, you MUST push it as a draft PR.
 ```

 # Icons